Exempt Vs. Non-Exempt Employees: What’s The Difference?

 The payroll process starts when your employees clock in and ends when you distribute funds.
 In between there, though, is another extremely important step that serves as the foundation for everything that comes after it: using the time data to calculate work hours.

 Without this step, timecards are nothing but a long list of numbers that aren’t relevant to writing paychecks.
-You have to transform those start and end times into total hours worked (for the day or the week) in order to figure out how much your business has to pay each team member.
+You have to transform those start and end times into total hours worked (for the day or the week) in order to figure out how much your business needs to pay each team member.

+That’s where learning to calculate work hours comes in.
 In this article, we give you tips for making that calculation easier and for improving the system from start to finish.

 One of the best ways to track time and calculate work hours is with a software solution like Sling.
 Software allows you to set the parameters for tracking time (we’ll discuss two important ones next) and then does much of the work for you.